 Most women will have a healthy and uncomplicated pregnancy.
 However, there are many types of situations that can lead to a high-risk pregnancy.

-A high-risk pregnancy is one that poses greater risk to the mother or her unborn baby than an uncomplicated pregnancy.
-For example, women who have preexisting health conditions such as heart disease or diabetes are at an increased risk for complications during their pregnancies.
+A high-risk pregnancy is one that poses greater risk to the mother or her baby than an uncomplicated pregnancy.

 Pregnancy places additional physical and emotional stress on a woman’s body.
 Pregnancy is like a “stress test” for the body and many of these conditions are affected because of the changes that occur in the body due to pregnancy.
 It is important to know what these effects can be prior to becoming pregnant and if any precautions are needed prior to or during pregnancy.